-&lt;sup>1 If you claim a tax deduction for after-tax contributions, your contributions will be classed as before-tax (concessional) contributions and no longer eligible for the government co-contribution.
-Your total superannuation balance must be below the general transfer balance cap threshold as applies to you on 30 June of the year before the contributions are made (for FY26 this is \$2 million).
-You must also not have exceeded your applicable non-concessional contribution limit in the relevant financial year.
+If you claim a tax deduction for after-tax contributions, your contributions will be classed as before-tax (concessional) contributions and no longer eligible for the government co-contribution.
+Your total superannuation balance must be below the general transfer balance cap threshold as applies to you on 30 June of the year before the contributions are made (for FY25 this is \$1.9 million).
+You must also not have exceeded your applicable nonconcessional contribution limit in the relevant financial year.

-&lt;sup>2 Additional eligibility criteria may apply.
-For more details visit ato.gov.au/individuals-and-families/super-for-individuals-and-families/super/growing-and-keeping-track-of-your-super/how-to-save-more-in-your-superBefore adding to your super, consider your financial circumstances, eligibility, contribution caps that may apply, tax issues and when your super can be accessed.
+Additional eligibility criteria may apply.
+For more details visit ato.gov.au/rates/key-superannuation-rates-and-thresholds/?anchor=Supercocontributions#Supercocontributions Before adding to your super, consider your financial circumstances, eligibility, contribution caps that may apply, tax issues and when your super can be accessed.
 We recommend you consider seeking financial advice.